sisinflab/Visual-Adversarial-Recommendation/README.md

 This will produce (i) all attacked images, saved in ```tiff``` format to ```./data/<dataset_name>/<full_experiment_name>/images/``` and (ii) ```classes.csv``` and ```features.npy```.

 ### 4. Recommendations generation after attack
-Generate the recommendation lists for the produced visual attacks as specified in [Recommendations generation] (#2-recommendations-generation).
+Generate the recommendation lists for the produced visual attacks as specified in [Recommendations generation](#2-recommendations-generation).

 ### EXTRA: script input parameters